pixie-io/pixie/README.md

 <img src="./assets/live_7apr20.gif" alt="CLI Demo" width="425" align="right">

-<br>The Pixie Platform auto-generates "Live View" dashboard to visualize script results.
+The Pixie Platform auto-generates "Live View" dashboard to visualize script results.

 You can view them by clicking on the URLs prompted by `px` or by visiting: